 Autumn 1219: Genghis Khan camped in Sairam near Shymkent and awaited the arrival of his sons.
 The Mongol King started the invasion of Central Asia and destroyed Otrar.
 Shymkent – before under the influence of the Khwarezmid Empire – becomes now a part of the Mongol Empire.

-1246: The Italian diplomat and Franciscan Giovanni da Pian del Carpine is crossing Otrar and Sayram on his way to a meet the Great Khan of the Mongol Empire.
+1246: The Italian diplomat and Franciscan Giovanni da Pian del Carpine is crossing Otrar and Sayram on his way to meet the Great Khan of the Mongol Empire.
 He wrote in his book Ystoria Mongalorum about his trip through Central Asia and the live of the Mongols.

 17th February 1405: During a winter campaign against Ming China the famous King Amir Timur died in Otrar, a silkway city close to Shymkent.